jmoya34/ROS2-Basic-Necessities/README.md

 ```bash
 moya@:~/Desktop/ros_workspace/learning_ws$ colcon build
 ```
-* There should be 3 new folders labled
+* There should be 3 new folders labeled
 1. build
 2. install
 3. log
-* To include the package to the terminal enviornment use comamnds
+* To include the package to the terminal environment use commands
 ```bash
 moya@:~/Desktop/ros_workspace$ source install/setup.bash
 ```